myersm0/deep-littre/docs/architecture/overview.md

 The `qualification_scope` verdict on this block is negative, and its note gives the reason: *v. réfl. governs the pronominal alternant that contains it*.
 That is the containment default doing its job.
 The marker sits at 15–24, inside the asserted node, so the rule that a marker governs the innermost node containing it already puts the grammatical property where it belongs, and there is nothing to record.

-The scope pass is easier to understand now when you set these two blocks side by side.
-On the ANGOISSE indent the default would have assigned *Familièrement.* the entire block, which is wrong, so a positive record names the narrower target.
-On this block the default is already right, so the verdict is negative: every explicit marker here scopes by containment.
+Set the two blocks side by side and the scope pass becomes legible.
+On the ANGOISSE indent the default would have handed *Familièrement.* the entire block, which is wrong, so a positive record names the narrower target.
+On this block the default is already right, so the verdict is negative: a record saying that someone looked, and that every explicit marker here scopes by containment.

 Note also that `v. réfl.` is an inline `<nature>`, sitting inside a block rather than in the entry header.
 The same element in an `<entete>` describes the whole lemma, as in `ÉVADER (S')`, and produces no voice variant at all.